-Bugatti Divo Sells Out Just One Day After Launch Despite $5.72 Million Price Tag
+Bugatti Divo Sells Out Just One Day After Launch, Despite $5.72 Million Price Tag

-The all-new Bugatti Divo was officially unveiled on Friday at an event in Monterey, California, and while the supercar, as expected, carries a prohibitive price tag of $5.72 million, reports suggest that the Divo, which was launched with a limited production run, sold out less than 24 hours after its debut despite being far more expensive than its predecessor, the Chiron.
+The all-new Bugatti Divo was officially unveiled on Friday at an event in Monterey, California, and the supercar, as expected, carries a prohibitive price tag of $5.72 million.
+Reports suggest that the Divo, which was launched with a limited production run, sold out less than 24 hours after its debut, despite being far more expensive than its predecessor, the Chiron.

 The Bugatti Divo got its name from French racing legend Albert Divo, who competed during the automaker’s original heyday in the 1920s and won several races in a Type 35 Bugatti, as recalled by Business Insider.
 Like the Chiron that arrived about two years prior, the Divo is powered by the same 1,500-horsepower, quad-turbo, 16-cylinder engine, but unlike its established counterpart, Bugatti’s latest model appears to be designed mainly for smooth cornering, rather than blazing straight-line acceleration.